-Did you know that every content marketing strategy BEGINS by developing a niche marketing strategy?
+Did you know that every social media marketing campaign BEGINS by developing a niche marketing strategy?

-The niche marketing strategy session with my client would begin well.
+Niche marketing strategy sessions would begin well.
 My clients were hungry for new customers.
-They loved the IDEA of cutting costs and improving marketing performance by focusing upon a tightly targeted niche market.
+They loved the IDEA of niche marketing.
+It would allow them to cut costs while improving advertising performance.
 However, once we began the process, their enthusiasm would wane.

-In retrospect could I can see that the root of the resistance was a POV I can only describe as “target audience monogamy.”
-My clients were afraid if they targeted their message, they would alienate potential customers.
-They feared that those not part of the chosen audience would respond like a jilted lover and retaliate in anger.
+In retrospect, the root of the resistance was “target audience monogamy.”
+My clients were afraid if they chose a target audience that they would alienate everyone else.
+They feared that those not part of niche market would feel like a jilted lover and retaliate in anger.

 Nothing could be further from the truth.

-To complicate things even further, some of my clients were viewing targeting an audience as a “til death do us part” commitment.
-Not only did choosing a target audience mean eschewing all others, it meant sticking with this decision for life!
+To complicate things even further, some clients were viewing choosing a niche as a “til death do us part” commitment.
+They thought that niche marketing mean eschewing all others and sticking with this decision for life!

 No wonder my clients dreaded the process of creating a niche marketing strategy!